-- Pre-defined and published regulations regarding student admission, progression, recognition and certification are in place. - Access policies, admission processes and criteria are implemented consistently and in a transparent manner. - Student support is provided covering the needs of a diverse student population (such as mature, part-time, employed and international students, as well as students with disabilities). - A formal procedure for student appeals is in place. - Students are involved in evaluating the teaching staff.
+- Pre-defined and published regulations regarding student admission, progression, recognition and certification are in place. - Access policies, admission processes and criteria are implemented consistently and in a transparent manner. - Information on students, like key performance indicators, profile of the student population, student progression, success and drop-out rates, students' satisfaction with their programmes, learning resources and student support available, career paths of graduates, is collected, monitored and analysed. - Fair recognition of higher education qualifications, periods of study and prior learning, including the recognition of non-formal and informal learning, are essential components for ensuring the students' progress in their studies, while promoting mobility. - Students receive certification explaining the qualification gained, including achieved learning outcomes and the context, level, content and status of the studies that were pursued and successfully completed. - Student support is provided covering the needs of a diverse student population (such as mature, part-time, employed and international students, as well as students with disabilities). - A formal procedure for student appeals is in place. - Students are involved in evaluating the teaching staff. - Students' mobility is encouraged and supported.

-The College has not yet enrolled any students in the BA Hospitality and Tourism Management.
-The objectives set by the College are well communicated for the students' academic progress, counselling, mobility, etc.
+- The College has not yet enrolled any students in the Diploma in Hospitality and Tourism Management.
+The objectives set by the College are well communicated for the students' academic progress, counselling, mobility, etc. - The one (1) student interviewed by the EEC was a Cypriot enrolled in the hairdressing programme; she expressed her satisfaction from the academic delivery and support services of the College.

-The College has extensive experience in managing different academic and professional programmes.
-Moreover, the number of students has increased substantially over the last few years and the College is adapting accordingly (new premises on the way, recruitment of new academic staff, new stakeholders, etc.).

-The admission requirements for the study programme are clearly communicated to potential applicants.

-The students' prior preparation/education background is assessed for both Cypriot and international students.

-The College provides students with personalized counselling services.
+- The College has extensive experience in managing different academic and professional programmes.
+Moreover, the number of students has increased over the last few years and the College is adapting accordingly (recruitment of new academic staff, new stakeholders, etc.). - The admission requirements for the study programme are clearly communicated to potential applicants. - The students' prior preparation/education background is assessed for both Cypriot and international students. - The College provides students with personalized counselling and other services, especially in the case of international students. - The College organizes professional meetings, workshops and career fairs to strengthen the employability prospects of its students.